virenratan/dotfiles/README.md

 # dotfiles

+> Personal configurations for macOS, fish, iTerm2 and more.
+> Includes `.macos` — sensible defaults for macOS.

-## Installation
+## 👋 Getting started

-When running on a brand new machine:
+When running on a fresh machine:

 - Sign into iCloud
 - Install Homebrew: